 What’s Not Working?

-The funding model for Regina’s infrastructure is complete cost recovery for connecting existing infrastructure to new communities, so any initial investment from The City is eventually paid back for use on future projects.
-The first step in finding revenue for connecting costs is the collection of Developers’ levies.
+The funding model for Regina’s infrastructure is “complete cost recovery” for connecting existing infrastructure to new communities, so any initial investment from the City is eventually paid back for use on future projects.
+The first step in finding revenue for connecting costs is the collection of levies from Developers.
 After that, property taxes and utility rates help pay back much of the investment.

-New growth pays for itself.
-Service Development Fees and Development Levies <link to “Understanding Service Agreement Fees and Development Levies”> paid by greenfield Developers also help to fund projects that involve upgrading existing infrastructure.
-How?
-Along with high consistent direct contributions to The City through these levies, each new home built adds revenue to The City through property tax and utility rate payments.
+New growth pays for itself, and then some… Service Agreement Fees (SAFs) and Development Levies (DLs) “Understanding Service Agreement Fees and Development Levies” paid by greenfield Developers also indirectly contributes to funding maintenance and upgrading of existing infrastructure.
+HOW?
+Each new home built adds revenue to the City through property tax and utility rate payments.

-However, cost recovery is not the only goal to consider.
+However, cost recovery should not be the only goal the City should consider.
 Sometimes, the benefits of growth throughout Regina are not necessarily directly tied to how quickly The City’s infrastructure investment can be recovered.

 What’s Being Done?